sagardesd/Cpp-ebook/mds/concepts_c++20.md

 Concepts solve the instantiation problem by checking constraints **before** the compiler tries to instantiate the template.

-### Key Benefit: Early Error Detection

-**Without concepts:**
-1. Compiler tries to instantiate `min<StudentId>`
-2. Compiler generates the function body
-3. Compiler tries to compile `a < b`
-4. **Error discovered!** (too late)

-**With concepts:**
-1. Compiler checks: "Does `StudentId` satisfy `Comparable`?"
-2. **Error discovered immediately!** (before instantiation)
-3. Compiler never even tries to instantiate the template
-4. You get a clear error at the call site

-Concepts allow us to:
-- **Check constraints BEFORE instantiation** (most important!)
-- Be explicit about what we require of a template type
-- Prevent template instantiation unless all constraints are met
-- Get much better compiler error messages

 ### Concept Syntax

 The general syntax for defining a concept is: